Usually Ships Same Business Day (if received a.m.)

 The Douglas-fir beetle(Dendroctonus pseudotsuqae.
-Hopk.) infests and kills Douglas-Fir trees (not to be confused with the Fir Engraver Beetle, also a native bark beetle that attacks true firs.
-It does not attack Douglas-fir which is not a true fir.)
+Hopk.) infests and kills Douglas-Fir trees (not to be confused with the Fir Engraver Beetle, also a native bark beetle that attacks true firs but does not attack Douglas-fir because it is not a true fir.)
 Outbreaks have occurred in fir forests from Alaska to Arizona.
 Infestations in western United States and up through British Columbia.

-Normally, Douglas-fir beetles only breed in felled, injured or diseased trees, although epidemics occur where apparently healthy trees are colonized.
-In hot and dry summers, they can multiply quickly, breeding in slash, stumps, windthrow, and trees weakened by fire, drought, defoliation or disease.
+Normally, Douglas-fir beetles only breed in felled, injured or diseased trees, In hot and dry summers, they can multiply quickly, breeding in slash, stumps, windthrow, and trees weakened by fire, drought, defoliation or disease.
 Populations expand rapidly in such material and in subsequent generations beetles attack and kill surrounding green trees.

-Outbreaks typically start in blow-down, fire scorched areas, drought stricken, root diseased or areas defoliated by other insects.
+Outbreaks typically start in the damaged areas and often follow devastation caused by Mountain PIne Beetles after the pine beetles have left.
 Use MCH in these areas to prevent a population build.
-If not prevented, the Douglas Fir Beetle population can "explode", attacking and subsequently killing healthy standing Firs.
+If not prevented, the Douglas-Fir Beetle population can "explode", attacking and subsequently killing healthy standing Firs.